What is the Average Cost of Selling a Home in California

-With the average cost of selling a home in California already high and the possibility that sale prices themselves may actually fall, even homeowners with the nice houses on the block may question when and how they sell their home.
+With the average cost of selling a home in California already high and the possibility that sale prices themselves may actually fall, even homeowners with nice houses on the block may question when and how they sell their homes.

 For homeowners like you who either need to sell fast or simply can’t fix the house, cutting your expenses may be the only way to reduce your risks and increase your net profit.